nathanberry97/personalWebsite/blog/creatingYourFirstNeovimPlugin.md

 their config every other second but I like to keep mine as simple as possible.

-When reviewing the plugins I had installed one of my more superficial plugins for tablines has been archived, admittedly if has been archived for a while now.
+When reviewing the plugins I had installed one of my more superficial plugins for tablines has been archived, admittedly it has been archived for a while now.

 But it got me thinking how hard could it be to make a plugin for neovim, especially a simple one like